vbkostov/tess-website-lite/content/pages/faq.md

 Some common sources of anomalous light curves features include the target star being on a bad CCD column or scattered light from the Earth and/or Moon.
 It is recommended that Full-Frame Images taken at the same time as the anomalous feature be checked to verify whether or not the interesting feature seen is astrophysical in nature.

+** Is there a standard acknowledgement to use when publishing TESS data?**

+This paper includes data collected by the TESS mission, which are publicly available from the Mikulski Archive for Space Telescopes (MAST).
+Funding for the TESS mission is provided by NASA's Science Mission directorate.

 ## Miscellaneous

 **Media support**